tajo/react-range/README.md

 min: number;
 ```

-The start of range.
+The range start.
 Can be decimal or negative.
 Default is `0`.

 ### max (optional)